 Actually, in the organization, the traditional top-down hierarchy is not the most powerful of all forms of influence.
-Peer-to-peer is greater, about 2:1 according to studies including our own in Viral Change™
+Peer-to-peer is greater, about 2:1 according to studies including our own in Viral Change™.

 But preaching its disappearance (fake news), or singing its desired decline and death (wishful thinking) will not get you anywhere.

-The treatment of this disease of prematurely preaching death is to learn how to use hierarchy to your advantage.
+The treatment of this disease, of prematurely preaching death, is to learn how to use hierarchy to your advantage.
 When you re-frame hierarchies as the problem into hierarchies as part of the solution, then you will be in business.
 Social-political movements know that.

 Give me a good, intelligent, committed hierarchy that works supporting the entire distributed leadership system present in any organization, and I will create an organization that flies, feels free, has permissions and goes places.

 When I described and created the concept of Backstage Leadership™ years ago, I did no say we were getting rid of the top down hierarchical leadership.
 In fact, I gave it more homework.
-Now they also needed to sustain the per-to-peer, spontaneous collaboration bottom up employee activities whilst not dictating them.
+Now they also needed to sustain the peer-to-peer, spontaneous collaboration bottom up employee activities whilst not dictating them.

-To the old saying ‘Never attempt to teach a pig to sing; it wastes your time and annoys the pig’, I say don’t attempt to preach hierarchy’s death, it will waste your time, it will reincarnate, it will survive you, and, in the meantime, you’ll annoy them the hell of a lot.
+To the old saying ‘Never attempt to teach a pig to sing; it wastes your time and annoys the pig’, I say don’t attempt to preach hierarchy’s death, it will waste your time, it will reincarnate, it will survive you, and, in the meantime, you’ll annoy them a hell of a lot.